 SERPs are a valuable employer benefit.
 It can ramp up your retirement or provide for other financial goals.
-However, understanding the terms, risks and incorporating the SERP into your overall financial plan will serve you well.
+However, understanding the terms, risks and incorporating the SERP into your financial plan will serve you well.

 Do you have a SERP Plan that you’re unsure about or don’t have a full grasp of?
-Contact to make sure it’s incorporated into your overall financial plan and tax strategy.
+Contact us to make sure it’s incorporated into your overall financial plan and tax strategy.